Quezler/glutenfree/mods/se-core-miner-no-diminishing-returns/README.md

 It was argued that the diminishing returns were there for the pre-vein phase, what would happen to the balance if the penalty was removed?

 Obviously a massive cheat mod, but hey at least this helps keeping save sizes small since you'll need way less chunks overall.

-To give the illusion of balance this mod inis tcreases the power usage per core miner to 250MW (a times 10 increase)